Which Provider Offers the Best Perks with Internet Service?

 Additionally, Cox gives High Speed Internet subscribers access to Music Choice, a portal that offers a wide selection of music channels, videos, and original programming.
 Customers can listen to more than 50 pre-made channels or create their own music channels and video playlists.

 Windstream offers its subscribers the ability to sign up for High Speed Internet without the hassle of a long-term contract.
 Very few other ISPs provide such a winning combination of flexibility and security.

 Windstream’s solid plan offerings are backed up by an extensive 24/7 help network.
 In addition to a large library of online support resources, Windstream also provides real-time assistance via their virtual agent, Wendy.
 Customers can chat live with Wendy, email questions to support, or call the help line directly at any time, day or night.

-AT&T U-verse® Internet plans include up to 11 email accounts and 2 GB of secure online storage.
-In addition, U-verse customers have access to AT&T’s extensive network of public Wi-Fi hotspots across the country and internationally.
+AT&T internet plans include up to 11 email accounts and 2 GB of secure online storage.
+In addition, AT&T customers have access to AT&T’s extensive network of public Wi-Fi hotspots across the country and internationally.
 Users can consult the company’s Wi-Fi location map to find hotspots, whether they are close to home or on vacation.
-This allows U-verse customers consistent access to their Internet service and other network resources.
+This allows customers consistent access to their Internet service and other network resources.